arogozine/LinqToTypeScript/README.md

 **A**
 - Firefox, Chrome, and Edge.
 IE is **not** supported.
-- A good bundler targeting ES5 might allow IE support (with proper ES6 polyfils).
+- A good bundler targeting ES5 should allow IE support (with proper ES6 polyfils).

 **Q**
 Can I contribute?